ad-egg/holbertonschool-low_level_programming/0x01-variables_if_else_while/README.md

 This C program prints the numbers from `00` to `99`.
 ### 100-print_comb3.c
 This C program prints all possible different combinations of two digits.
+### 101-print_comb4.c
+This C program prints all possible different combinations of three digits.